Heymondo Travel Insurance: An Honest 2026 Review

 Genki

 Another super affordable alternative to Heymondo insurance is Genki.
-For as little as $50 per month, you get a plan that covers inpatient and outpatient care, medications as needed, COVID treatment, repatriation coverage, and much more.
+Starting at €48.30 per month for Genki Traveler, you get a plan that covers inpatient and outpatient care, medications as needed, COVID treatment, repatriation coverage, and much more.
 They offer two different plan tiers.

 All in all, if you’re looking for a plan with both travel and medical coverage, Genki won’t be as good a choice as Heymondo.
 The lack of travel-related benefits leaves you open to financial losses.
 But if you need an affordable travel insurance plan and don’t mind the risk of travel-related losses, Genki is a solid choice!